1.1. “Client” means the person, firm or corporate body to whom the Employment Agency Introduces a Candidate;

 7.3.
 The Client shall not without the prior written consent of the Employment Agency provide any information in respect of the Candidate to any Third Party whether for employment purposes or otherwise.

 7.4.
 The Employment Agency shall use the Client’s Personal Data in accordance with and for the purposes set out in the documented instructions and.
-If the Employment Agency is ever unsure as to the parameters of the instructions issued by the Client it will, as soon as reasonably practicable, revert to the Client for the purpose of seeking clarification for further instructions.
+If the Employment Agency is ever unsure as to the parameters of the instructions issued by the Client it will, as soon as reasonably practicable, revert to the

 7.5.
 The Employment Agency agrees to sign any NDA before commencing any work and agrees that it will not disclose the Client’s Personal Data outside of the Employment Agency except: (i) as the Client directs (including as permitted under this Agreement); or (ii) as required by Applicable Laws.